Different Types of Therapy: Which is Best for Anxiety?

 Types of Therapy for Anxiety

 The goal of all therapeutic interventions is to help you with anxiety identify the source of your anxiety, understand your triggers, and learn new ways to change your reaction to them.
-Some types of therapy teach techniques to help you replace negative thoughts and change your behaviors.
+Some types of therapy teach techniques that help you replace unhelpful thought patterns and modify your behaviors.
+Cognitive behavior therapy and other behavioral therapies are leading evidence-based psychological treatments for anxiety, focusing on structured approaches to symptom reduction.

 Psychiatrists, clinicians, psychologists, and other mental health professionals use different types of therapy to treat anxiety.
 Depending on your specific symptoms, diagnosis, and preferences, you’ll be able to work with your therapist to determine the most appropriate treatment plan.
+Developing problem solving skills, communication skills, improving emotional regulation, and strengthening interpersonal relationships are also key goals in therapy.
 Different types of psychotherapy used in the treatment of anxiety disorders include the following.

 Cognitive-Behavioral Therapy